Ehasaniceiu04/english-learning/vocabulary.md

  <b> Adj </b>- (of a surface) uneven, with many patches raised above the rest.
  <b>Synonyms </b> uneven, rough, rutted, rutty, pitted, potholed, holey, lumpy, rocky

+## choked
+<b>verb</b> - (of a person or animal) have severe difficulty in breathing because of a constricted or obstructed throat or a lack of air.